 Globalization, for the Souter Court, is an exciting opportunity, but also complicated and a little bit dangerous.
 Managing the United States's relationship with globalization requires subtlety, diplomacy, and experimentation.
 The foreign affairs functionalism of the Souter Court seems designed to enable those goals, creating space for the three branches to manage and tweak these processes over time.
 The functionalism of each of the decisions operates to keep space open for policies to play out, rather than cut them off.
-Thus the President's negotiating room is protected in Crosby and Garamendi;251 the "door is still ajar"252 for ATS claims in Sosa; the Commander-in-Chief has some leeway in the detention of enemy combatants in Hamdi;253 plaintiffs can generally bring old claims against foreign state entities in Altmann;254 and the extraterritorial application of laws will be measured against prescriptive comity in Empagran.255 At the same time, the Court is careful to leave room for all three branches, particularly Congress and the President, to change policies when necessary: Crosby is careful to rely on perceived congressional intent, leaving it open to Congress to authorize state legislation like Massachusetts's;256 Garamendi emphasizes that Congress has not spoken on the question (but could);257 Sosa, Altmann, and Hamdi all leave room for the Executive to tweak policies at the edges;258 and Rasul, Sosa, Altmann, and Empagran all rely on statutes and congressional intent, 259 seemingly inviting Congress to chime in with legislation if it disagrees.
+Thus the President's negotiating room is protected in Crosby and Garamendi;251 the "door is still ajar"252 for ATS claims in Sosa; the Commander-in-Chief has some leeway in the detention of enemy combatants in Hamdi;253 plaintiffs can generally bring old claims against foreign state entities in Altmann;254 and the extraterritorial application of laws will be measured against prescriptive comity in Empagran.255 At the same time, the Court is careful to leave room for all three branches, particularly Congress and the President, to change policies when necessary: Crosby is careful to rely on perceived congressional intent, leaving it open to Congress to authorize state legislation like Massachusetts's;256 Garamendi emphasizes that Congress has not spoken on the question (but could);257 Sosa, Altmann, and Hamdi all leave room for the Executive to tweak policies at the edges;258 and Rasul, Sosa, Altmann, and Empagran all rely on statutes and congressional intent,259 seemingly inviting Congress to chime in with legislation if it disagrees.

-In the absence of congressional recognition that federal and state law conflict, the Court may still assume that Congress is in favor of preemption.
-See Crosby, 530 U.S. at 387-88.
+- 251 See supra notes 172-84 and accompanying text.

-252 Sosa, 542 U.S. at 729.
+- 252 Sosa, 542 U.S. at 729.

-253 See supra Part II.A.4.
+- 253 See supra Part II.A.4.

-254 See supra Part II.A.5.
+- 254 See supra Part II.A.5.

+- 255 See supra notes 206-14 and accompanying text.